duoshock/UM-70/Assembly Guide.md

 <img src="images/07_Layout_Right.jpg" width="400">
 </a>

-When come to soldering LEDs for spacekey on the left and Backspace on the right, solder one layout only.
+When soldering LEDs for spacekey on the left and Backspace on the right, solder one layout only.

 ## **Hot swap sockets**
 <a href="images/08_Hotswap_A.jpg">
 <img src="images/08_Hotswap_A.jpg" width="400">
 </a>

-Place sockets like it shown in the photo.
-When soldering sockets for Spacekey and Backspace, only solder sockets to one layout only, refer previous step for placements.
+Place sockets as shown in the photo.
+When soldering sockets for Spacekey and Backspace, only solder sockets to one layout only.
+Refer to the previous step for correct placement.

 <a href="images/09_RightHowswap_A.jpg">
 <img src="images/09_RightHowswap_A.jpg" width="400">
 </a>

-There’re 4 sockets on the edge of the right half that needs modifications on the hot swap sockets.
+There are 4 sockets on the edge of the right half that need modification on the hot swap sockets.

 <a href="images/09_RightHowswap_B.jpg">
 <img src="images/09_RightHowswap_B.jpg" width="400">